 When analyzed by year and route, median species richness (Richnesst,h*) varied from 0 to 5 (Fig. 4).
 At most, the median species richness was one species higher than the number of species detected at any single route and year; however, the 90% credible intervals of richness added up to 4 new undetected species (e.g., in M-2 during 2004 where we detected zero species; Fig. 4).

-Detection results
+Detection Results

 Including all detected species in one richness model increased the precision of the estimates of the effect of broadcast calls on detection probability (i.e., compare All Species with individual occupancy results in Fig. 5).
 When incorporating all owl species, broadcasting calls from Mottled Owls, Pacific Screech-Owls, Crested Owls, Black-and-white Owls, and Spectacled Owls increased detection probability; whereas broadcasting Great Horned Owl calls decreased detection probability (Fig. 5).